HuddleHouse/progblog.io/source/_posts/2017-01-07-Angular-2-Firebase-Tutorial-Part-4-Adding-Email-Password-Authentication.md

 ```

-> Note: If we catch an error we set a variable named error to the value of the erro
+> Note: If we catch an error we set a variable named error to the value of the error

 ### registration-page.component.html